oskariorg/oskari-frontend/api/mapping/mapmodule/request/rearrangeselectedmaplayerrequest.md

 ## Use cases

-- change selected map layer position
+- re-arrange order of layers on the map

 ## Description